Davi Alexandre

-Davi Alexandre (born February 3, 2007) is an American soccer player who plays as a defender.
+Davi Alexandre (born February 3, 2007) is an American soccer player who plays as a defender for Benidorm in the Lliga Comunitat.

 Club career

 Early career

 Born in Queens, New York, Alexandre began his youth career with local club New York City FC.
 In 2021, he joined the New York Red Bulls Academy and featured within Red Bulls Academy from the U-14 level up to U-17 level.

 New York Red Bulls II

 On 3 August 2022, Alexandre made his professional debut with New York Red Bulls II, appearing as a starter in a 1–2 loss against Memphis 901.

 On 19 April 2023, Alexandre signed an MLS NEXT Pro contract for the 2023 season, joining the first team on an MLS contract for 2024 through the 2026 MLS season.
 On 25 June 2023, Alexandre scored the first goal of his professional career in a 3–1 victory over FC Cincinnati 2.

 On 20 March 2024, Alexandre made his U.S. Open Cup debut, appearing as a starter for New York Red Bulls II in a 5–1 victory over Hudson Valley Hammers in the first round of the U.S. Open Cup.

 On September 5, 2025, Alexandre and Red Bulls mutually agreed to terminate his contract at the club.